rukhsarrkhan/kaizntree_be_challenge/README.md

 ## Description

-This project is a web application designed to manage [briefly describe the core functionality of your app, e.g., "inventory", "customer relations", "content" etc.].
-It provides an interface for users to [describe what users can do with your application].
+This project is a web application designed to manage inventory items.
 The project utilizes Django REST Framework for the backend with a PostgreSQL database, and includes Swagger for API documentation and Figma for frontend design mockups.
+The project is done as part of kaizntree backend challenge.

 ## Features : TBD